IamSebastianDev/Pangolicons/packages/react-pangolicons/README.md

 };
 ```

-You could also use destructuring to pass the props.
+You could also use the spread operator to pass the props.

 ```js
 import React from 'react';